Botanical Name: Myrica cerifera.

 Side Effects of Bayberry

-Bayberry should not used by pregnant and breastfeeding women, and it should not be given to infants and children.
+Bayberry should not be used by pregnant and breastfeeding women, and it should not be given to infants and children.

-Because the herb contains high amount of tannin it should be used with caution, consumed in small quantities and not for long-term.
+Because the herb contains a high amount of tannin it should be used with caution, consumed in small quantities and not for long-term.

-Although some sources say that only high doses should be avoided, others state that the herb should not be used at all because there are just to many side effects effects and risks associated with it.
+Although some sources say that only high doses should be avoided, others state that the herb should not be used at all because there are just too many side effects and risks associated with it.

 Research has also shown that large doses of the herb may lower the amount of potassium and increasing the amount of sodium in the body, hence causing fluid retention and hypertension.
 People with high blood pressure, heart problems, fluid retention or poor kidney function, should not use bayberry.

 Bartram, Thomas: Bartram’s Encyclopedia of Herbal Medicine.
 London, Robinson 1998.